phongnh/vim-easycomplete/README.md

 - `EasyPmenuExtra`: PmenuExtra style.
 It links to "PmenuExtra" by default.
 - `EasyFunction`: Function kind icon style. links to "Conditional" by default.
 - `EasySnippet`: Snippet kind icon style. links to "Number" by default.
-- `EasyTabNine`: TabNine kind icon style. links to "Character" by default.
-- `EasySnippets`: TabNine snippets suggestion style. links to "LineNr" by default

 More examples here: [full config example](custom-config.md)